Eigenvalue ratios of nonnegatively curved graphs: Abstract

 \section{Abstract}

-We prove an optimal eigenvalue ratio estimate for finite weighted graphs satisfying the curvature-dimension inequality $CD(0,\infty)$.
-This estimate is independent of the size of the graph and provides a general method to obtain higher-order spectral estimates.
+We derive an optimal eigenvalue ratio estimate for finite weighted graphs satisfying the curvature-dimension inequality $CD(0,\infty)$.
+This estimate is independent of the size of the graph and provides a general method to obtain higher order spectral estimates.
 The operation of taking Cartesian products is shown to be an efficient way for constructing new weighted graphs satisfying $CD(0,\infty)$.
-We also discuss a multi-way isoperimetric constant ratio estimate and related topics about expanders.
+We also discuss a higher order Cheeger constant ratio estimate and related topics about expanders.